Under ANJ policy, all committees are also independent in their operations.

 Duties and Responsibilities of the Risk Management Committee

-The Risk Management Committee assists the Board of Commissioners in evaluating the Group’s risk management system, including the internal control system and assessing the Company’s risk tolerance.
-In addition, it advises the Board of Directors on current and potential risk management and compliance issues.
+The Risk Management Committee supports the Board of Commissioners in evaluating the Group’s risk management system, including the internal control system and assessing the Company’s risk tolerance.
+It also provides advice to the Board of Directors on current and potential risk management and compliance issues.
 The Committee’s roles and responsibilities are specified in the Risk Management Committee Charter.
 The Risk Management Committee’s role is to monitor, guide and advise the Board of Directors on the overall risk management of the Company and its subsidiaries.

 Risk Management Committee Meetings

-The Risk Management Committee Charter states that the Committee must meet at least six times a year, either in person or by teleconference, with a pre-approved agenda for each meeting.
-The Risk Management Committee held 7 meetings in 2019.
+According to the RMC Charter, the Committee must meet at least six times a year, either in person or by teleconference, with a pre-approved agenda for each meeting.
+The RMC held eleven meetings in 2023.

 C. Nomination and Remuneration Committee